eslint/eslint/docs/rules/no-param-reassign.md

-# Disallow Reassignment of Function Parameters (no-param-reassign)
+# no-param-reassign

+Disallows reassignment of function parameters.

 Assignment to variables declared as function parameters can be misleading and lead to confusing behavior, as modifying function parameters will also mutate the `arguments` object.
 Often, assignment to function parameters is unintended and indicative of a mistake or programmer error.